samantha-u/T-CAIREM-education-modules/content/01_algo/03_regmod.md

 ---
 section_id: Algorithm Architectures
 nav_order: 3
-title: Intro to Machine Learning in Healthcare
+title: Regression Models
-nav: Intro to ML in Healthcare
+nav: Regression Models
 ---

 This section explores how to predict hospital length of stay (a continuous outcome) using regression models, with a focus on non-linearity, clinical thresholds, and fairness.